coopsymbiotic/coop.symbiotic.fieldconditions/README.md

 CiviCRM field conditions
 ========================

-Every had a custom field whose possible values depended on the values of another field?
+Ever had a custom field whose possible values depended on the values of another field?

 For example,